godotengine/godot-website/collections/_article/godot-4-1-is-here.md

 ![A model facing backwards (before the change)](/storage/blog/godot-4-1-is-here/model-facing-back.webp)

-[Juan Linietsky](https://github.com/reduz), [Tokage](https://github.com/TokageItLab), and [Aaron Franke](https://github.com/aaronfranke) addressed the issue by swapping the front and back camera directions in the editor.
+[Juan Linietsky](https://github.com/reduz), [Tokage](https://github.com/TokageItLab), and [Aaron Franke](https://github.com/aaronfranke) worked on a number of ways to address this issue.
+One of the implemented changes swaps the front and back camera directions in the editor.
 Also, the `look_at()` function now has an argument to use the model space as the reference for looking forward instead of the camera's minus Z axis.
 These changes also help fix a long-standing bug with path following.

 ![A model facing forward (after the change)](/storage/blog/godot-4-1-is-here/model-facing-front.webp)